 There’s no one area that’s a recipe for success - food blogs don’t out-perform car blogs or anything like that - but finding a way to make your blog stand out from the crowd will really help.
 Think about your audience, your tone, even the design of your blog, and find a way to be unique.

 You’ll also need to leverage the power of social media, and, once you’ve built up a dedicated readership, think about how to spin a profit.
-For a quick start, check out our 10 blogging techniques to grow productivity and engagement.

 6. Become a virtual assistant

 If you’re looking for something more straightforward and with (almost) immediate pay, you could become a virtual assistant.
 All you’ll need for this is a computer and reasonable internet speed and you’ll be good to go.